 And successfully, if I might add.
 The Mako II is an affordable diving watch with automatic movement.
 It supports hacking, manual winding and has a unidirectional diver’s bezel that helps you keep track of time underwater.

 Plus, it just looks good.
 Due to the relatively small size, the term “arm candy” is more than appropriate here.
-And its affordable, under $150, price tag makes it super hard to resist clicking that buy button.
+And it’s affordable, under $150, the price tag makes it super hard to resist clicking that buy button.